Almost half in new poll sees likelihood US will ‘cease to be a democracy in the future’ - NewsBreak

 Almost half in new poll sees likelihood US will ‘cease to be a democracy in the future’

-( The Hill ) – Almost half of all Americans believe the United States might “cease to be a democracy in the future,” according to a new Yahoo News-YouGov poll.
+( The Hill ) – Almost half of all Americans believe the United States might “cease to be a democracy in the future,” according to a new Yahoo News-YouGov poll .Family identifies missing Vermilion swimmer

 The poll of more than 1,500 adults released Wednesday found that 55 percent of Democrats and 53 percent of Republicans surveyed believe the country will “likely” not remain a democracy one day.
 Including independents and those who did not identify a political affiliation, 49 percent of all respondents expressed this belief.